naqeebghazi/devops.tooling.website.solution/partitions.md

+#Partitions on Block Devices

+## Creating Partitions via  terminal:

+Creating partitions on an AWS EC2 instance involves several steps, including identifying the available block devices, using partitioning tools, and creating partitions of different sizes.
+Below is a general guide on how to create partitions with different sizes on an AWS EC2 instance:

+Important Note:
+Before proceeding, make sure to back up any important data on your instance.
+Creating partitions involves modifying the disk structure, and there is a risk of data loss if not done carefully.

+### Steps to Create Partitions:

+1. Identify Block Devices:

+Connect to your EC2 instance using SSH.

+Use the lsblk command to identify the block devices available on your instance.

+    lsblk

+Identify the block device you want to partition (e.g., /dev/xvda).

+2. Partition the Block Device:

+Use a partitioning tool like fdisk to create partitions on the chosen block device.

+    sudo fdisk /dev/xvda

+Follow the prompts to create partitions.
+You can create multiple partitions with different sizes.

+3. Format Partitions:

+After creating partitions, use the mkfs command to format each partition with a filesystem.

+    sudo mkfs -t ext4 /dev/xvda1   # Replace /dev/xvda1 with the actual partition
+    sudo mkfs -t ext4 /dev/xvda2   # Replace /dev/xvda2 with another partition, if created

+Repeat this step for each partition.

+4. Create Mount Points:

+Create directories to serve as mount points for each partition.

+    sudo mkdir /mnt/partition1
+    sudo mkdir /mnt/partition2

+Adjust the directory names based on your preferences.

+5. Mount Partitions:

+Mount each partition to its corresponding mount point.

+    sudo mount /dev/xvda1 /mnt/partition1
+    sudo mount /dev/xvda2 /mnt/partition2

+Adjust the device names and mount points accordingly.

+6. Update /etc/fstab for Persistence:

+Add entries to the /etc/fstab file to ensure that the partitions are mounted automatically at boot.

+    echo "/dev/xvda1 /mnt/partition1 ext4 defaults 0 0" | sudo tee -a /etc/fstab
+    echo "/dev/xvda2 /mnt/partition2 ext4 defaults 0 0" | sudo tee -a /etc/fstab

+Adjust the device names, mount points, and filesystem types based on your configuration.

+7. Verify Configuration:

+Check the mounted partitions and their sizes.

+    df -h

+Verify that each partition is correctly mounted.

+By following these steps, you can create partitions of different sizes on your AWS EC2 instance.
+Adapt the commands and partition sizes based on your specific requirements.

+## Deleting Partitions:

 If you've created partitions using gdisk and want to remove them, you'll need to use the same tool to delete the partitions.
 Here's a step-by-step guide:

 Using gdisk to Remove Partitions: